-"Not today," thinks the young boy, in a huff.
+‘Not today,’ thinks the young boy, in a huff.
 Ignoring his Grandfather doesn't work, though, so he finally makes his way over.

-"This should be a good day for you, why are you so angry?," asks his Grandfather.
-The young boy proceeds to tell what happened, how the other boys were mean, and didn't think he should have such a great gift, how he got into a fight because one of them tried to take the knife away, and how in the fight he lost his new knife.
+"This should be a good day for you, why are you so angry?" asks his Grandfather.
+The young boy proceeds to tell what happened, how the other boys were bullies, and didn't think he should have such a great gift, how he got into a fight because one of them tried to take the knife away, and how in the fight he lost his new knife.
 As he told his story, the young boy got angrier, felt ashamed that he lost his knife, and promised revenge on the ones that took it.

 Grandfather nodded all the while, "hmm," he said, "yes, I see.
 Will you let me tell you a story?
 I told it to your father, and my grandfather told it to me.
 He told me there are two wolves living inside me.
 One black and one white.
 Now these are not just any wolves, these are my wolves and there is a chain that connects them, just long enough so they circle each other, always watching, fighting for dominion.
-They are there to this day."
-The young boy was quiet now.
+They are there always … to this very day."

 "Why are they there, Grandfather?"

-"And the white one?," asked the young boy.
+"And the white one?" asked the young boy.

-"The white wolf holds all that is light and wise and kind.
-The white wolf is my peace and compassion.
-But hear this, the white wolf will fight, he will fight the black wolf as they circle inside of me."
+"The white wolf is my compassion, my kindness, and wisdom.
+The white wolf is my peace.
+But hear this, the white wolf will fight, he will fight the black wolf and both are ever watchful, as they circle inside of me."

-Smart boy, his grandfather smiled, and he replied, "the one I feed."
+His Grandfather smiled, and he replied, "the one I feed."